MilanCrest/aws/README.md

 - Focus on least privilege to secure AWS resources.

 This should clarify IAM policies and how they work in AWS!

 ---

+---

+### **What is a Database?**
+A **database** is like a structured container for data.
+It helps you store, organize, and retrieve data efficiently.
+For example, think of a school storing student information.
+Instead of saving each student’s info in separate files, a database organizes it into tables, making searching or updating data faster.

+---

+### **Why Use a Database Instead of Files?**
+Storing data as individual files (e.g., on S3 or EBS) works for basic storage, but databases provide structure:
+- They allow for **indexes** to search quickly.
+- They define relationships between data (e.g., linking students to their departments).
+- They scale better when dealing with large datasets.

+---